cpetrakis/RDFVisualizer-webapp/README.md

 1. Build.

-This project is a Maven project, providing all the libs in pom.xml.  src folder contains all the files needed to build the web app and create a war file.
-Build can be done by executing the following command:
+This project is a Maven project, providing all the libs in pom.xml.
+src folder contains all the files needed to build the web app and create a war file.
+Build can be done by executing :

 ```bash
 mvn clean install